Kritter's Northcountry Campground & Cabins

 Spring and summer office hours for phone calls and emails is from 8 a.m. to 9 p.m.
 Fall office hours are from 8:00 a.m. to 7:30 p.m.
 Winter office hours are from 9 a.m. to 6 p.m.

-Camping season begins Mother's Day weekend through October 15th.
+Camping season begins the Monday after Mother's Day weekend until early October.
+Call for actual closing date, contingent on weather.
 Lodging will remain open through the end of the snowmobile season.

 "Decided to head north instead of south this year for our annual June vacation.
 Found this campground on the Good Sam website and decided to give them a try.
 Owners are great and the facilities are well maintained and bathrooms clean.
 Power supply to the sites is great and the water pressure and quality is good too.
 As stated (this goes for anywhere in the U.P. in June) - bring plenty of bug spray or call ahead to find a season when the bugs aren't as bad.
 This is some of the most beautiful scenery in the nation people!
 They are conveniently located in a central location for day trips to places like Lake Superior, Taquamenon falls, Paradise Michigan, Newberry, Grand Marais, indescribably beautiful Pictured Rocks National Shoreline, Miner's Castle, Oswald's Bear Ranch, Toonerville Trolley, Pine Stump Junction, and other places that you should not go through life without seeing at least once.
 Saw a bald Eagle dip down into the water to catch a fish and my girlfriend caught a northern pike at Perch Lake.
 Perfect trip and perfect peaceful place to stay."—Jeffrey F, 2016